brucemack/microlink/README.md

 This project required an in-depth examination of how the EchoLink protocol works.
 [The notes I created during this analysis are located here](https://github.com/brucemack/microlink/blob/main/docs/el_supplement.md).

+The hardware is used in two configurations:
+* A client, with microphone and speaker for connecting to EchoLink conferences, links, and repeaters.
+* A link station, with integration to a radio to allow remote access.

 ## Current Parts List (HW)

 * The main processor is a Pi Pico (RP2040) development board.  $4.00 on DigiKey.
 * Internet connectivity currently comes over WIFI using an ESP-32-WROOM development board. $5.00 on Amazon.
 Work is underway to provide a 4G cellular data option using a SIM7600 module.
 More on this to follow.
 * The microphone is an electret condenser with a LVM321 pre-amp and low-pass anti-aliasing filter.
 The microphone part needs work.
+The next revision will use a TLV9161 op amp for the microphone pre-amp to reduce noise.
 * Audio input sampling uses the integrated ADC in the RP2040.
 * Audio output generation uses the MicroChip MCP4725 I2C digital-to-analog converter.  $1.27 on DigiKey.
 * Audio amplification uses the LM4862M 825mW amplifier.  $2.23 on DigiKey.
 * The local T/R key is from Federal Telephone and Telegraph Company (Buffalo, NY), made in 1920.
 Priceless.
+* Isolation transformers and optocouplers are used to eliminate the need for common ground between the radio and the MicroLink system.
+This helps to reduce digital noise.
 * The radio link is a Baofeng BF-F8HP.

 ## Current Parts List (SW)